 I work as an integrative psychotherapist providing therapy in a friendly and supportive environment.
-My approach is psychodynamic, which means, it focuses on understanding unconscious processes.
+My approach is psychodynamic, focusing on understanding unconscious processes.
 I believe in healing the whole person which includes mind, body and spirit.

 It was the experience of having been a client myself and seen how much I gained from my own therapy, that inspired me to train and qualify as a psychotherapist.
 Even though making that first step is hard, it is undeniably a step towards healing.
 I will work with you and support you with an open mind, warmth and understanding as you heal, change and grow.